 The person who is suffering from acne for a long time can face several problems like:

 • Dilemma at work or school

-Similarly, some patient may go into depression or may hint some behavioral changes due to depression like:
+Similarly, some patients may go into depression or may hint at some behavioral changes due to depression-like:

 • Loss of hunger

 Acne is a very difficult phase for teenagers as they relate the physical appearance of their confidence and acne makes them feel terrible about their appearance.
 One should not get disheartened like this and remember that acne is very much treatable with the OTC medicines and various prescription drugs that are now available online.
 Now, you can buy acne products online through various trusted websites.